-I was born in La Jolla in San Diego.
-And when I was very young, Dr. Seuss used to read books to children at a local bookstore.
-And that's the first time I actually got the chance to meet him.
-I try to collect and find him at any estate sales I go to and bookstores.
+I was born in La Jolla in San Diego, and when I was very young, Dr. Seuss used to, uh, read books to children at a local bookstore, and that's the first time I actually got the chance to meet him.
+I've tried to collect and find him at any estate sales I go to, and bookstores.
 And I found these at an estate sale in Long Beach.
-The person who I bought them from said that she had purchased them from someone in Texas, from a person who had worked at a lunch box company and that Seuss did the artwork for some of the lunch boxes.
-And that's all I know about them.
+The person who I bought them from said that she had purchased them from someone in Texas from a person who had worked at a lunch box company, and that Seuss did the artwork for some of the lunch boxes, and that's all I know about them.

 Current Appraised Value: $26,400 (Increased)

 Guzman informed us that this Dr Seuss lunchbox art was sold at the Bonhams Books & Manuscripts Auction in October of 2008 for $24,000, plus a 20 percent buyer’s premium.